Best Novels of 2020 So Far

-Discover the best fiction books of 2020 so far.
-You’ll want to read these incredible novels right away!
+Discover the best novels of 2020 so far.
+You’ll want to read these incredible books right away!

-With July right around the corner, it’s time to take a look at the best fiction books of 2020 so far!
+With July right around the corner, it’s time to take a look at the best novels of 2020 so far!
 This time of year always sneaks up on me.
 I can hardly believe I’m already halfway through another year of reading!

 When I looked back over my reading thus far, the genre I picked up most is by far chick lit/contemporary romance.
 Clearly, with everything 2020 brought us I was looking for fun, sweet, easy reads.

-It’s no surprise then that most of my best fiction books of 2020 fall into that category!
+It’s no surprise then that most of my best novels of 2020 fall into that category!
 The 2020 new releases were chock full of these amazing books and I picked out the ones that you’ll absolutely adore as well.

 I tend to split my reading up between new releases and backlist books, so I’m also sharing the best books published previously that I read this year.
 There you’ll find historical fiction, young adult, and even a science fiction novel that I recommend to everyone I know!

-Let’s take a look at the best fiction books of 2020 so far!
+Let’s take a look at the best novels of 2020 so far!

 *Disclosure – I earn a small commission for any products purchased through the links below.
 Thank you for supporting my book blog!